linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/BMW Valuation Report.md

 ## <A NAME="_HEADING=H.B8FRPPOTFTQP"></A>2.2 MOTORCYCLES

 BMW Motorrad marked its 100th anniversary in 2023 by setting a new sales record,  delivering 209, 066 motorcycles and scooters with a 3.0% increase compared to 2022.
 Sales growth was reported across all major regions.
 In Europe,  sales rose by 4.7% to 116, 011 units.
 Germany remained stable,  while France and Italy experienced moderate growth.
 In the Americas,  sales were steady,  with significant growth in Brazil.
 The U.S. saw a slight decrease in sales.
 Sales in China increased by 2.8%.
 Several new models and updates were introduced,  including the BMW R 1300 GS and the BMW CE 02 electric scooter.
 The year also saw updates in the Sport,  Super Sport,  Roadster,  and Adventure segments,  with launches like the M 1000 RR and the updated F 800 GS and F 900 GS models.
 Two exclusive edition models,  the BMW R18 100 Years and the BMW R nineT 100 Years,  were launched.
 BMW Motorrad Welt opened in Berlin as a new experience center for fans and customers.
-Profit before tax was €258 million,  slightly down from 2022 by 4.1%,  with the EBIT margin stable at 8.1%,  within the target range.
+Profit before tax was €258 million,  slightly down from 2022 by 4.1%,  with the [[Earnings Before Interest and Taxes (EBIT) Formula and Example|EBIT]] margin stable at 8.1%,  within the target range.
 The return on capital employed (RoCE) was at 22.1%,  within the expected range of 21 to 26%.
 BMW Motorrad has robust sales growth during its centenary year,  underpinned by strategic product renewals and expansions,  and a stable financial performance despite challenges.
 **

 ## <A NAME="_HEADING=H.VMGYYFN66WG2"></A>2.3 FINANCIAL SERVICES